 - Take over the family business and achieve what your parents could not

-Once you have a clearly-defined offer, you’ll need to put a value on it.
+Once you have a clearly defined offer, you’ll need to put a value to it.
 If you could put yourself in the client’s shoes, how much would you pay for a solution?
 Think about a ballpark figure and make sure it’s in line with what you offer.
 Don’t worry too much about what other coaches are charging.
 Just think about the transformation and what that’s worth.
+The Forbes Coaches Council suggests setting your fees based on what your client’s problem is costing them, rather than the number of hours you anticipate working.

 Your fee doesn’t have to be the final bottom line, either.
 You can add plenty of services to increase value, like weekly phone consultations, pre-event mini-sessions, books, videos, resources – whatever seems most appropriate.
 What are these extras worth?